How old is Christianity Compared to Other Religions?

 In this article, we will aim to answer questions such as ” How old is Christianity?’’.
 In today’s world, there is a huge range of religions that all have varying dates of origin.
 There are also several different factors to consider when looking at the age of religion.

 We will also look at how this compares to the age of other religions including Islam, Judaism, Hinduism, and Buddhism.
 This will all be to decide what the oldest religion in the world is.
 We’ll start by exploring some of the difficulties we face in answering such a question.

 Trying to discover the oldest known religion is a difficult mission to undertake.
 So there are a few things to consider before answering: how old is Christianity?
 For starters, the oldest known religion may not necessarily be the first religion.

 For example, what do we base our information on?
-Holy books, writings and teachings of any modern day religion arguably started much later than the events described within them.
+Holy books, writings, and teachings of any modern-day religion arguably started much later than the events described within them.
 We know this because the oldest forms of writing so far discovered belong to the people of Ancient Sumer.

-The difficulty, of course, is that these were usually very simply drawings that may have had meaning to those who created them but ultimately mean very little to us beyond being artwork and evidence of a civilization having existed in that area.
+The difficulty, of course, is that these were usually very simple drawings that may have had meaning to those who created them but ultimately mean very little to us beyond being artwork and evidence of a civilization having existed in that area.

 Everything that happened before this is simply passed on orally which can be difficult to keep track of.
 This is where the problem lies as there are dark areas to our knowledge.

 Contact your Guardian Angel and receive your FREE ANGEL READING, just by filling out this form: